LiberTEM/LiberTEM/docs/source/releasing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Review open issues and pull requests
+* Handle deprecation, search the code base for :code:`DeprecationWarning`
+  that are supposed to be removed in that release.
 * Full documentation review and update, including link check using
   ``sphinx-build -b linkcheck "docs/source" "docs/build/html"``
 * Update the expected version in notes on changes, i.e. from :code:`0.3.0.dev0`